browniefed/lessons/reactnative/airhorn.md

 ## The Sound

 First off we'll need to grab our airhorn sound, or whatever sound you prefer.
-I pulled a random airhorn off of youtube and converted it to an MP3, to get access to the sound feel free to visit the link below and download it.
+I pulled a random airhorn off of Youtube and converted it to an MP3, to get access to the sound feel free to visit the link below and download it.
 Then place it in our `assets` directory.

 [Download](https://github.com/codedailyio/teachrn/blob/airhorn3d/assets/airhorn.mp3)